Cinnlight/5-day-forecast/README.md

 ## Tests
 N/A

+## Known Bugs:
+- History does not populate correctly, db files not creating in dist
+- 5-day forcast does not populate due to the use of the free weather API.
+The 5-day-forcast feature with the starter code requires a paid version.

 ## Questions
 If you have any questions about the project, you can reach out to me at: